Guanyin: Guanyin and the Filial Parrot

-In a story first dating to the Ming Dynasty, a parrot becomes a disciple of Guanyin.
-Set during the prosperous Tang Dynasty, the story focuses on a family of white parrots who nest in a tree.
+In a story first dating to the Ming dynasty, a parrot becomes a disciple of Guanyin.
+Set during the prosperous Tang dynasty, the story focuses on a family of white parrots who nest in a tree.
 One young parrot in the family is especially intelligent, and can recite sutras, chant the name of Amitābha, and in some versions is even able to compose poetry.
 One day, the father parrot is killed by hunters.
 When the mother parrot goes to see what happened, she is blinded by the hunters.
 When the intelligent young parrot goes to find cherries (sometimes specified as lychees) to feed its mother, it is captured by the same hunters.
 By the time it escapes, its mother has died.
 After it has mourned the death of its mother and provided her with a proper funeral, the Earth God suggests that the parrot worship Guanyin.
-Guanyin, moved by the filial piety of the parrot, allows the its parents to be reborn in the Pure Land.
+Guanyin, moved by the filial piety of the parrot, allows its parents to be reborn in the Pure Land.
 This story was told in the Tale of the Filial Parrot (鶯哥孝義傳 (Yīnggē xiàoyì zhuàn)) and then retold in the later Precious Scroll of the Parrot (鸚哥寶卷 (Yīnggē bǎojuàn)).

 In popular iconography, the parrot is coloured white and usually seen hovering to the right side of Guanyin with either a pearl or a prayer bead clasped in its beak.
 The parrot became a symbol of filial piety.